lightning/bolts/03-transactions.md

         OP_CHECKSIG
     OP_ENDIF

-The remote node can redeem the HTLC with the scriptsig:
+The remote node can redeem the HTLC with the witness:

-    <remotesig> <payment-preimage>
+    <remotesig> <payment-preimage> <witness script>

 Either node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as shown below.